 8. Suzuki SV650

-The Suzuki SV650 is a versatile middleweight motorcycle with a reputation for reliability and performance.
+The Suzuki SV650 is a versatile middleweight motorcycle renowned for its reliability and performance.
 Its 645cc V-twin engine provides consistent power and smooth delivery, which is ideal for both new and seasoned riders.
-With a lightweight chassis and excellent handling, the SV650 is as comfortable on city streets as it is on winding backroads.
+With a light chassis and smooth handling, the SV650 is as comfortable on city streets as it is on winding backroads.

 Pros